 \subsection{Stability Analysis}

 To assess the robustness of our scaling-law fits, we evaluate stability across multiple random seeds and model initializations.
-We consider three random seeds each for three model families (30M, 136M, 233M), yielding 27 total runs.
-For each config, we fit scaling laws independently and compute cross-validation average relative error (CV ARE) and leave-one-model-out ARE (LOMO ARE).
-Figure~\ref{fig:seed_stability} reports the mean and std of these metrics across runs for each benchmark.
-Overall, we observe low variance in both CV ARE and LOMO ARE across most tasks, indicating that the fitted scaling relationships are stable w.r.t. initialization and data ordering.
-Reasoning-heavy tasks such as PIQA and StrategyQA exhibit higher variance and larger abs errors, suggesting that their scaling behavior is noisier and less well captured by simple parametric forms.
+Specifically, we consider three random seeds each for three model families (30M, 136M, and 233M), yielding a total of 27 runs.
+For each configuration, we fit scaling laws independently and compute both cross-validation average relative error (CV ARE) and leave-one-model-out ARE (LOMO ARE).
+Figure~\ref{fig:seed_stability} reports the mean and standard deviation of these metrics across runs for each benchmark.
+Overall, we observe low variance in both CV ARE and LOMO ARE across most tasks, indicating that the fitted scaling relationships are stable with respect to initialization and data ordering.
+Reasoning-heavy tasks such as StrategyQA exhibit higher variance and larger absolute errors, suggesting that their scaling behavior is noisier and less well captured by simple parametric forms.
 In contrast, more knowledge-driven benchmarks (e.g., ARC, OpenBookQA) show consistently low variance and strong fit quality across runs.